cakebatterandsprinkles/portfolio-gatsby/src/posts/39-uncommon_symbols.md

 ― Oscar Wilde, Lord Arthur Savile's Crime and Other Stories
 ```

 The ellipsis can also be used to indicate emotions or other physical cues in written form.
 Written language is a very limited way of communication.
 Think of all the cues you get from a person when you're talking face to face.
-The tone of their voice, the position of their arms, all the facial cues and so much more.
-The written language lacks these kind of cues and the ellipsis can cover for some of these.
+The tone of their voice, the position of their arms, their facial expressions, and so much more.
+The written language lacks these kinds of cues and the ellipsis can cover for some of these.
 For example, an ellipsis at the end of a sentence can indicate hesitation:

 ```
-Excuse me madam, um . . . sorry, I don't know how to put this nicely.
+Excuse me, madam, um . . . sorry, I don't know how to put this nicely.
 Your zippers are down.
 ```

 It can indicate trailing off of thoughts: